 Suitability of Students Cognitive Level

 It is important to develop sound curriculum content and learning resources that are suitable for the learners’ cognitive levels and abilities with different learning behavior.
 The scope of learning at each level of schooling has to be structured in order to achieve meaningful learning experience to the learner.

+Further Recommendations:

+1. So far we have not discussed the conditions and constraints for designing the initial tasks for CT?
+We are moving towards the descriptions of conditions and constraints for task designs in CT.

+2. To be the framework for all the subjects.